Thinking about SDGs with university students: Action support project

 Qualification requirements

-• Be able to participate in the final selection process in person
+- Candidates must be able to participate in the first selection process (online presentation).

 *Participants' transportation expenses will be covered (up to a maximum of 3 people per group)

-Actions to solve local issues that you want to start or expand
+Actions to solve local issues that you want to start and spread further

 Application method